microsoft/Windows-Machine-Learning/Tools/WinML-Dashboard/README.md

 #### Prerequisites

-Yarn is a requirement to download dependency packages.
+1. Yarn is a requirement to download dependency packages.
 It can be [downloaded from its official page](https://yarnpkg.com/en/docs/install).
-It also requires the installation of Node.js.
+2. It also requires the installation of [Node.js](https://nodejs.org/en/).

-Yarn is also available in [Chocolatey](https://chocolatey.org/packages/yarn).

 #### Building

-Run `yarn` to download dependencies.
-Then, run one of the following:
+1. Run `yarn` to download dependencies.
+2. Then, run one of the following:

 * `yarn start` to build the project and start a local server serving its pages
 * `yarn test` to run tests